ridngh/Portfolio/README.md

 Here, you'll find highlights of my work from CMU, including:

 - [Optimization]()
-  Designed an optimization model to enhance bike lane connectivity and coverage using NYC CitiBike data.
+  Designed an optimization model to enhance bike lane connectivity and coverage based on NYC CitiBike data.
 - [GIS]()
-  Identified areas for workforce development programs based on high school dropout and progression rates.
+  Identified areas for targeted focus by workforce development programs based on high school dropout and progression rates.
 - [Policy Analysis]()
-  Worked to distribute the funds from the LIHEAP program for heating assistance in a mock case study.
+  Designed policies for allocating federal LIHEAP funds to provide heating assistance within a state as part of a mock case study.
 - [Public Interest Technology]()
-  Developed a proof of concept to enhance safety in the immigration space by detecting scam job postings through Hugging Face LLM.
+  Developed a proof of concept to enhance safety in the immigration space by detecting scam job postings on websites through Hugging Face LLM.
 - [Data Focused Python]()
   Built a Python-based app using BeautifulSoup to scrape recipes and create personalized meal plans tailored to user preferences like cooking time and reviews.
 - [Visual Storytelling]()